 About the Beaches

-Destin boasts some of the world’s whitest sand and most brilliant water, making it one of the most popular beach destinations along Northwest Florida.
-Set between Panama City and Fort Walton Beach, Destin’s fruitful waters are home to manatees, dolphins and many more aquatic species that can easily be seen from a beach blanket or a stand up paddle board.
+Destin boasts some of the world’s whitest sand and most brilliant water, making it one of the most popular beach destinations in Northwest Florida.
+Set between Panama City and Fort Walton Beach, Destin’s fruitful waters are home to manatees, dolphins and many more aquatic species that can easily be seen from a beach blanket or a stand-up paddle board.

 Beach Conditions Flags

-- Red means strong currents and or high surf
+- Red Flag — Strong currents and/or high surf

-- Green signifies that it's all right to take a swim
+- Green Flag — It's all right to take a swim

 Local lifeguards and officials keep a close watch on all Destin’s beaches so be sure to heed their timely advice if it’s given.